sts4222/nap-demo/README.md

 For updates or rollbacks between Dev and Prod Ansible playbooks can be run.

-NGINX App Protect is used to secure the application.
+NGINX App Protect (NAP) is used to secure the application.
 For reference on administering NAP check the official NGINX docs:

 https://docs.nginx.com/nginx-app-protect/configuration/

+ELK Stack to visualise WAF events.

 ------------------------------------

-Preparations:
+# Preparations

 1. Adjust your dns (e.g. hosts file) to access:
 - myapp1.de